School of Medicine

 Clinical Associate Professor, Ophthalmology

 Current Research and Scholarly InterestsDr.
-Lin spearheads the Cornea Transplant Program at Stanford and his research interests include improving the success and safety of cutting edge surgeries such as ultra-thin DSAEK, DMEK, and DALK.
+Lin conducts clinical trials focused on cornea transplantation, corneal edema, and cornea infections at Stanford.
+His research interests include improving the success and safety of cutting edge surgeries such as ultra-thin DSAEK, DMEK, DALK, and DSO.
 He is actively researching surgical therapies for corneal edema and Fuchs' Dystrophy.
 He is among a handful of cornea specialists nationwide with extensive experience using intraoperative OCT imaging to perform cornea transplants.

 -